MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-preview-subscription-sign-up.md

 ## Cancel the Dynamics 365 Customer Service enterprise offer

 The Dynamics 365 Customer Service Enterprise Offer is provided for free for six months.
 The offer will renew at the full rate at the end of the six-month period.
-To cancel prior the renew date, follow the instructions below.
+To cancel prior the renew date, complete the following instructions.

 > [!NOTE]
 > After you complete these steps, you will no longer be able to use the Project Operations public preview environment.